-After a few (or more) years doing a PhD or working in academia, it can feel challenging to present one's skills and experience in ways that will appeal to employers in other work sectors.
-One route is to develop a skills-based CV where you can make your transferable skills immediately visible to recruiters.
+After a few (or more) years doing a PhD or working in academia, it can feel challenging to present your skills and experience in ways that will appeal to employers in other work sectors, however there is a lot you can do to develop strong an effective application materials for non-academic roles.

-We observe that Situational Judgement or Critical Thinking Tests are becoming more popular in recruitment.
-If these are new to you or sound scarey, read up and try out a few via our psychometric tests page.
+In our experience, Situational Judgement or Critical Thinking Tests are becoming more popular in recruitment for several industry sectors.
+If these are new to you or sound intimidating, read up and try out a few via our psychometric tests page.

 All Oxford students and eligible research staff can ask for feedback on draft CVs, cover letters and supporting statements, or help in preparing for an interview, via a 1:1 appointment with any Oxford Careers Adviser.
 You can book an appointment at a time that suits you.